 There are a lot of good reasons to purchase term life insurance, as anyone with young children or other dependents knows.
 Term life insurance protects your family and loved ones if anything unexpected happens to you.
 But it’s not the first thing on new homeowners’ minds when thinking about protecting their new purchase.
 Maybe they should reconsider – namely term life insurance for mortgage protection.

-Life insurance is supposed to provide a financial cushion for your loved ones when you die, especially if your death is premature or unexpected.
-Mortgage insurance pays off only your mortgage under similar circumstances.
 Rather than purchase mortgage insurance, which is designed only to pay off your home loan, consider buying term life insurance in the amount of your mortgage instead.
-Not only are costs generally lower, but you have more flexibility.
+Not only does it offer more flexibility but the costs are also significantly lower and guaranteed. .

-If you need more help understanding these terms, see our detailed notes here.
+If you need more help understanding these terms, see our complete guide to mortgage insurance here.
 If you are good with what these terms mean and want to quickly choose a better option, read on.
 The best way to determine whether term life insurance for mortgage protection is the better choice is by making a fair comparison.

 That means if you sell your current home and buy a new one – or if you refinance your home through a different lender, or even if you renew your mortgage with your existing lender – you have to buy a new mortgage insurance policy.
 The mortgage insurance policy does not move or ‘port’ along with your mortgage.
 That’s a benefit only available with term life insurance, which stays with you for the length of the term, whether that’s 10, 20, 30 or some other combination of years.